 - Typically more expensive

-This is the classic type of travel trailer generators that have been around for quite some time and have remained pretty much unchanged.
+This is the classic type of travel trailer generator that have been around for quite some time and have remained pretty much unchanged.
 They will work if you need a substantial amount of power for you AC or if you just want to keep your fridge cold but aren’t concerned about sensitive devices.

 - Long run time